elastx/elx-docs/content/en/docs/kubernetes/overview.md

 * **Persistent Storage**: When creating a *Persistent Volume Claim* Kubernetes creates a volume using [OpenStack Cinder](https://docs.openstack.org/cinder/latest/) and then connects the volume on the node where your pod(s) gets scheduled.
-  There's also support for having your storage encrypted thanks to our Fortanix HSM and KSM solution.

-* **Auto scaling**: Strarting in private Kubernetes 2.0 we offer node autoscaling.
+* **Auto scaling**: Starting in CaaS 2.0 we offer node autoscaling.
 Autoscaling works by checking the resources your workload is requesting.
 Autoscaling can help you scale your clusters in case you need to run jobs or when yur application scales out due to more traffic or users than normal.

 * **Standards conformant**: Our clusters are certified by the [CNCF Conformance Program](https://www.cncf.io/certification/software-conformance/) ensuring interoperability with Cloud Native technologies and minimizing vendor lock-in.

-## Standard configuration
+## Flavor of nodes

 The standard configuration consist of the following: